Pegasus Seiya: Saint Seiya

 Seiya's Pegasus Cloth evolves across the series, which has led to various cosplays such as its Hades Arc form (left) and the God Cloth (right).

-Seiya is a teenager who is sent to Greece to train under Marin and obtain the Pegasus Bronze Cloth before returning to his home in Japan.
+Seiya is a teenager who is sent to Greece to train under Marin and obtain the Pegasus Bronze Cloth before returning home to Japan.
 There, he discovers that his older sister Seika has gone missing.
 Saori Kido negotiates with him to fight other people who have become Saints to attract the media's attention and have her group search for Seika.
 However, his former companion Phoenix Ikki, who seeks revenge for the training he went through, confronts him.
 Although Seiya defeats Ikki with help from his friends, the Sanctuary's Pope sends the Silver Saints to attack them.
-After learning that Saori is really the reincarnation of Athena, the Saints head to the Sanctuary and through its Twelve Temples before confronting the tyrant Pope, during which Saori is mortally wounded.
+After learning that Saori is the reincarnation of Athena, the Saints head to the Sanctuary and through its Twelve Temples before confronting the tyrant Pope, during which Saori is mortally wounded.
 Although Seiya begins as a Bronze Saint, over time his abilities grow to rival those of the Gold Saints as he awakens his Seventh Sense, the essence and origin of the Cosmo.
 After mastering the Cosmos known as Seventh Sense, Seiya and his friends defeat the strongest Gold Saints, including the Pope, who is revealed to be Gemini Saga, and save Saori.

 Following the battle against Saga, Saori confronts Poseidon's reincarnation, Julian Solo, who seeks to flood the world, and attempts to sacrifice herself to stop him.
-Along with the Bronze Saints, enhanced by the Gold Saint's blood, the Saints travel to Poseidon's submarine temple and fight Poseidon's Mariner Generals in order to save Saori.
-Seiya's Pegasus Cloth becomes Gold while facing Mariner Sea Horse Baian, and they destroy the North Pacific Ocean's Mammoth Pillar with the Libra Gold Cloth.
+Along with the Bronze Saints, with his New Bronze Cloths enhanced by the Gold Saint's blood, the Saints travel to Poseidon's submarine temple and fight Poseidon's Mariner Generals in order to save Saori.
+Seiya's Pegasus New Bronze Cloth becomes gold while facing Mariner Sea Horse Baian, and they destroy the North Pacific Ocean's Mammoth Pillar with the Libra Gold Cloth.
 However, Poseidon's underling Limnades Caça takes the form of Marin and hurts Seiya by telling him that he is Seika until Phoenix Ikki defeats Caça and saves Seiya.
 While reaching Poseidon, Seiya occasionally wears the Gold Cloth of Sagittarius, whose true owner, Aiolos, died thirteen years prior to the events of the series.
 Along with Hyoga and Shiryu, who were recognized by their masters' Gold Cloths, they save Saori, who seals Poseidon's soul.